JonasLamy/LiverVesselness/README.md

 # LiverVesselness

 EDIT : Repository updated the 7th of October 2022.
 Some implementation mistakes have been corrected.
+The corrected version of the journal article is available [here](https://hal.science/hal-04422096)

 This is the Repository for the journal article :